Professor Martin Speight

 - Website: Personal home page | My publications on arXiv | Googlescholar | ORCID

-I'm a mathematical physicist specialising in applications of differential geometry to elementary particle physics and condensed matter systems.
+I'm a mathematical physicist specializing in applications of differential geometry to elementary particle physics and condensed matter systems.

 There are many systems of partial differential equations of interest in theoretical physics which possess soliton solutions.
 These are smooth, knot-like lumps of energy which are stable against all deformations.
 Their applications span the length scale, from models of elementary particles, through condensed matter and biophysics to cosmology.
 Their study is a fascinating challenge involving geometry, topology, analysis and computer simulation.